LastPass Review: Quick Expert Summary

 - Recovery one-time password.
 Every time you log into LastPass via a browser extension, LastPass creates a recovery one-time password which can be used to reset your master password.

 I really like all of LastPass’s account recovery options — I tried all of them, and I was able to recover my account and set up a new master password in 1 minute or less, no matter which recovery option I used.
-LastPass is one of the rare password managers that offers many account recovery options (some top password managers like Bitwarden and Sticky Password don’t have any).
+LastPass is one of the rare password managers that offers many account recovery options (some top password managers like Sticky Password don’t have any).
 If you ever happen to forget your master password, LastPass makes it incredibly easy for you to gain access to your vault.

 Emergency access lets you assign a trusted contact, who can access your LastPass vault if necessary.
 To set up emergency access, you only have to type in the email address of your trusted contact and select a waiting period — from “immediately” up to “30 days”.